Things to do in Baltimore

 Hotel Indigo

-In the Mount Vernon neighborhood just behind the Baltimore Basilica, Hotel Indigo is a beautiful boutique hotel in a renovated 1909 building.
-Hardwood floors and the historic facade allow it to retain its heritage, while colorful furnishings and contemporary touches keep it modern.
+In the Mount Vernon neighborhood just behind the Baltimore Basilica, the four-star Indigo is a beautiful boutique hotel in a renovated 1909 building.
+Inside the historic facade the décor features hardwood floors, and a colorful contemporary style, some rooms enjoy city views, and there’s a fitness room for the more energetic guests.

 Baltimore Museum of Industry